Harry McCracken

-Harry McCracken is technology editor for Fast Company and the founder of Technologizer, a website about personal technology.
+Harry McCracken is a global technology editor for Fast Company and the founder of Technologizer, a website about personal technology.
 He was an editor at large for Time, covering technology, from February 2012 to June 2014.
 McCracken is also a former contributing editor at CNET.

 Until June 2, 2008, McCracken was the editor-in-chief of PC World for four years; he had previously held other editorial positions for ten.

 Biography

 He was educated in the public schools of Newton, Massachusetts, the Cambridge School of Weston, and Boston University, where he earned a Bachelor of Arts degree in history.

 McCracken is the son of the late Samuel McCracken, a professor at Boston University and a long-time assistant to BU president John Silber; and Natalie Jacobson McCracken, a retired editor in chief for development and alumni publications at BU.

 Controversy

 On May 1, 2007, McCracken resigned abruptly under controversial circumstances.
 McCracken quit abruptly because the new CEO of PC World, Colin Crawford, tried to stop an unfavorable story about Apple Inc. and Steve Jobs.
 Crawford responded, calling media reports of McCracken's resignation "inaccurate."
 McCracken told colleagues that IDG, PC World's publisher, "was pressuring him to avoid stories that were critical of major advertisers."
 On May 9, 2007, Crawford was transferred to another department and McCracken returned to PC World.